 Stephen H. Thomas, MD, MPH

 Dr. Thomas finished LSU's six-year MD program in 1990, moving to North Carolina to train in Emergency Medicine at East Carolina University.
 After a fellowship in Air Medical Transport at ECU, he joined the faculty at Harvard and Massachusetts General Hospital.
 He obtained a Masters in Public Health (with a concentration in Quantitative Methods) at Harvard University in 1999.
-Over the course of sixteen years at Harvard, Thomas was primarily involved with medical student education and helicopter EMS, also serving as a founding faculty member of the Harvard Affiliated EM Residency, ultimately rising to Associate Professor at Harvard.
+Over the course of sixteen years at Harvard, Thomas was primarily involved with medical student education and helicopter EMS, also serving as a founding faculty member of the Harvard Affiliated EM Residency.
 In 2009 he took over as the first Kaiser Foundation Professor & Chairman of the Department of Emergency Medicine at the University of Oklahoma.

 In 2015 he moved to the position of administering the government-operated EDs for the State of Qatar, serving as system chairman for the country.
-He is also the chief of service at the Level I trauma center Hamad General Hospital, one of the top five EDs in the world with respect to volume (nearly 600,000 annual visits).
+He was also the chief of service at the Level I trauma center Hamad General Hospital, a 400-bed ED with annual volume of nearly half-million cases.

 David M. Cline, MD, FACEP